Online Cosmetology Schools

 The courses you take through an online beauty school will depend a lot on the institution's approach to teaching and the depth of training it offers.
 If you are new to the cosmetology field and want to become licensed, then you will likely need some hands-on training in addition to your online or distance-education classes.

 At many beauty schools, online courses only cover theory and conceptual knowledge.
-However, because of the COVID-19 pandemic, some schools have also found ways to help students learn and practice a variety of hands-on skills from home.
+However, because of the COVID-19 pandemic, some schools have also found ways to help students learn and practice various hands-on skills from home.

 Depending on your particular program, you may get to learn about subjects such as: